As an Amazon Associate, I earn from qualifying purchases you make on this website.

 - In the warmer months, mosquitoes will be in most areas.

-Other photo spots near Koishikawa Botanical Garden
+Other photo spots near Koishikawa Botanical Gardens

 This park is about flowers and trees.
 There are lots of those.
 That is why photographers go there.
-Of course, there are the bugs, turtles and carp too!
+Of course, there are the bugs, turtles, and carp too!